lynn9388/lynn9388.github.io/_posts/2019-09-06-create-a-lite-windows-10.md

     ![Extract install image with Dism++]({{ site.baseurl }}/assets/images/Extract install image with Dism++.png)

-1. Replace the original `install.win` with the new extracted small install image in UltraISO using `Actions -> Add Files...`
+1. Replace the original `install.win` with the new extracted small installation image in UltraISO using `Actions -> Add Files...`
 1. Save the Windows image using `File -> Save`

 The new image (the first) is a few hundred megabytes smaller than the original image.